ninety-plus-of-blue/ninety-plus-of-blue.github.io/_posts/2016-02-27-preseason.md

 Not that this is a bad thing in every sense.
-There's plenty about last season I left cheerily by the wayside "as the dismantled Show / Itself die[d] back into the area of work."
-Or so I muttered under my breath, shuffling out of the stadium for the last game of the 2015 season, a 3-1 defeat against a team going on to (slightly) better things.
+There's plenty about last season I left cheerily by the wayside "as the dismantled Show / Itself die[d] back into the area of work." <!--break-->Or so I muttered under my breath, shuffling out of the stadium for the last game of the 2015 season, a 3-1 defeat against a team going on to (slightly) better things.
 Around me were signs of anything *but* "regenerate union": a season that ended in disappointment bubbling over into